ansible/ansible-ai-connect-service/README.md

 }
 ```

-## Using the VSCode extension
+## Using the VS Code extension

-Access the updated Ansible VSCode extension here:
+Access the updated Ansible VS Code extension here:
 https://drive.google.com/drive/u/1/folders/1cyjv_Ljz9I2IXY140S7_fjQsqZtxr_sg

 In order to successfully connect to your local dev environment using